Temporal bandwidth of consecutive polariton condensation: Section II

 \section{Section II}

 In this Section, we show hallmarks of a Bose-Einstein condensation in a strongly-coupled microcavity filled with a $\pi-$conjugated ladder-type polymer MeLPPP.
 The structure under study consists of a 35-nm-thick neat film of MeLPPP between 50-nm SiO$_2$ spacers, sandwiched between SiO$_2$/Ta$_2$O$_5$ distributed Bragg reflectors on a glass substrate.
-Strong coupling of the cavity mode (2.65 eV) and two sub-levels of the first excited singlet state (S$_{10}$ at 2.72 eV and S$_{11}$ at 2.91 eV, as shown in the absorption spectrum plotted on the right panel of Fig.\ref{SI:2}a, of MeLPPP results in three polariton branches exhibiting 144meV energy splitting between the middle and the lower polariton branches (Rabi splitting), which is twice as large as the exciton–photon detuning (-70 meV).
-Figure \ref{SI:2}a shows a schematic of upper/middle/lower polariton dispersion relations (orange, green, and blue solid lines) with corresponding bare cavity mode and first excited singlet state of MeLPPP (gray dashed lines), and the optical excitation that feeds a hot exciton reservoir of the polariton system (blue shaded horizontal stripe).
+Strong coupling of the cavity mode (2.65 eV) and two sub-levels of the first excited singlet state (S$_{10}$ at 2.72 eV and S$_{11}$ at 2.91 eV, as shown in the absorption spectrum plotted on the right panel of Fig.\ref{SI:3}a, of MeLPPP results in three polariton branches exhibiting 144 meV energy splitting between the middle and the lower polariton branches (Rabi splitting), which is twice as large as the exciton–photon detuning (-70 meV).
+Figure \ref{SI:3}a shows a schematic of upper/middle/lower polariton dispersion relations (orange, green, and blue solid lines) with corresponding bare cavity mode and first excited singlet state of MeLPPP (gray dashed lines), and the optical excitation that feeds a hot exciton reservoir of the polariton system (blue shaded horizontal stripe).
 The optical pumping is tuned at 2.785 eV one molecular vibron ($\approx200~\rm{meV}$) above the lower polariton branch at 2.585 eV.
-Time-integrated energy-momentum distributions of the polariton photoluminescence from the lower polariton branch at below and twice above the condensation threshold are shown in Fig.\ref{SI:2}b,c, respectively.
-Analysis of the single-shot real-space emission clearly evidences superlinear increase of a polariton occupancy above the threshold of $\sim40~\rm\upmu J cm^{-2}$ of absorbed incident pumping fluence in Fig.\ref{SI:2}d, while the spectrally resolved polariton emission integrated over \textit{k}$_{\parallel}$ = 0 $\pm1~\rm\upmu m^{-1}$ in the reciprocal space manifests a significant line narrowing and blueshift, see Fig.\ref{SI:2}e.
+Time-integrated energy-momentum distributions of the polariton photoluminescence from the lower polariton branch at below and twice above the condensation threshold are shown in Fig.\ref{SI:3}b,c, respectively.
+Single-shot real-space polariton emission at below and twice above the condensation threshold are shown in Fig.\ref{SI:3}d,e, respectively.
+Analysis of the single-shot real-space emission clearly evidences superlinear increase of a polariton occupancy above the threshold of $\sim40~\rm\upmu J cm^{-2}$ of absorbed incident pumping fluence in Fig.\ref{SI:3}f, while the spectrally resolved polariton emission integrated over \textit{k}$_{\parallel}$ = 0 $\pm1~\rm\upmu m^{-1}$ in the reciprocal space manifests a significant line narrowing and blueshift, see Fig.\ref{SI:3}g.
 These features are commonly considered as hallmarks of polariton condensation in organic microcavities.